 Academic Training is a type of off-campus work authorization for J-1 students.
-It is available before completion of your program of study as well as afterwards, and may be for paid or unpaid employment.
-You may work part time on Academic Training while classes are in session, and full time during summer vacation periods and official school breaks.
+It is available before completion of your program of study as well as afterward and may be for paid or unpaid employment.
+You may work part-time on Academic Training while classes are in session, and full time during summer vacation periods and official school breaks.
 J-1 students in degree-granting programs, as well as those in non-degree exchange programs, are eligible to apply for Academic Training.

 - You must be in valid J-1 status, and maintain that status throughout your period of academic training.